Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Palladium isn’t magnetic.
 It’s paramagnetic.
-It has an extremely weak magnetic attraction ensuring pure-palladium items remain immune to magnets of any size and strength.
+It has a weak magnetic attraction ensuring pure-palladium items remain immune to magnets of any size and strength.

 Palladium is paramagnetic due to the presence of unpaired electrons in its electronic structure, specifically in the 4d orbitals.